Birdwatching: Communication

 In the early 1950s, the only way of communicating new bird sightings was through the postal system and it was generally too late for the recipients to act on the information.
 In 1953 James Ferguson-Lees began broadcasting rare bird news on the radio in Eric Simms' Countryside program but this did not catch on.
 In the 1960s people began using the telephone and some people became hubs for communication.
 In the 1970s some cafés, such as that in Cley, Norfolk run by Nancy Gull, became centers for meeting and communication.
 This was replaced by telephone hotline services such as "Birdline" and "Bird Information Service".

 With the advent of the World Wide Web, birders have been using the Internet to convey information; this can be via mailing lists, forums, bulletin-boards, web-based databases and other social media.
 While most birding lists are geographic in scope, there are special-interest lists that cater to bird-identification, 'twitchers', seabirds and raptor enthusiasts to name but a few.
 Messages can range from the serious to trivial, notifying others of rarities, questioning the taxonomy or identification of a species, discussing field guides and other resources, asking for advice and guidance, or organizing groups to help save habitats.

 Occasional postings are mentioned in academic journals and therefore can be a valuable resource for professional and amateur birders alike.
 One of the oldest, Birdchat (based in the US), probably has the most subscribers, followed by the English-language fork of Eurobirdnet, Birding-Aus from Australia, SABirdnet from South Africa and Orientalbirding.

+Mobile applications

+The increasing availability of mobile devices in the 2010s allowed the smartphone to become a useful tool for birding.
+Mobile apps can be used as replacements for physical birding field guides, such as the digital version of the Sibley Guide to Birds and the official Audubon Society app.
+Other apps utilize machine learning to automatically identify birds from photographs and audio recordings, such as the Cornell Lab of Ornithology's Merlin Bird ID application and iNaturalist.

+Cornell Lab of Ornithology's eBird database is a popular tool used by birders to document their sightings.
+In addition to serving as a citizen science project used by ornithologists to document trends in bird populations, it allows birders see recent reports by other birders and search by species and location.
+Some species, including endangered species and others likely to be disrupted by increased human activity, are designated "sensitive species" by eBird and have locations of sightings hidden from the general public.